Txnn3r/Txnn3r.github.io/_posts/2023-04-27-SpaceHeroesCTF.md

 Eventually though, I got the idea to retry the process again but using the command `7z x starstream.vhd` to extract the data from the VDH using 7zip instead of binwalk.

-This seemed to work similar to binwalk, as I recieved the data again, and recieved a file `data_streams:stream5.zip` which I unzipped and again recieved `stream5.pdf`.
+This seemed to work similar to binwalk, as I extracted the data again, and received a file `data_streams:stream5.zip` which I unzipped and again extracted `stream5.pdf`.

-I again typed in the password we recieved earlier and this time I was able to view the full PDF without any corruption in it!
+I again typed in the password we received earlier and this time I was able to view the full PDF without any corruption in it!
 The result of the PDF is shown below:

 ![image](https://user-images.githubusercontent.com/101006959/235036144-33267f99-5b25-4a7a-b7b1-4e89bea03423.png)